GothicVRProject/GothicVR/.github/pull_request_template.md

 # Checklist
-(Please judge for yourself which entry is valuable for your PR)
+(Please remove entries which aren't needed for your PR)

 ## Scene
 * [ ] FeatureFlags reverted to right value